 Yes!
 We absolutely have agents who are bilingual in Spanish and French.
 If you have a different language in mind, just let us know and we’ll help out.

 Do these contractors work for me or for Overpass?

-Overpass acts as a payment facilitator, but officially these agents are freelance worker hired by your company.
-Our team helps with billing, onboarding, and technical support, but it is ultimately your responsibility to develop a professional relationship with your contractors and ensure they have the necessary resources and product knowledge to effectively represent your company
+Overpass acts as a payment facilitator, but officially these agents are freelance workers hired by your company.
+Our team helps with billing, onboarding, and technical support, but it is ultimately your responsibility to develop a professional relationship with your contractors and ensure they have the necessary resources and product knowledge to effectively represent your company.

 How will I find the right agents for my team?